mikeslattery/tunic/README.md

 This software could inadvertantly and permanently destroy all data, leave a computer unbootable, or otherwise leave a computer in an undesirable state.
 This software comes as-is with absolutely no warranty.
-In no event shall shall the authors be held liable for damages arising out of use of this software.
 Read sections [15, 16, and 17](https://www.gnu.org/licenses/gpl-3.0.html#section15) of the GNU GPL version 3 license for more information.